zydeon/learning-haskell/README.md

 learning-haskell
 ================

-Labs for functional programming course in Chalmers
+Labs for the Functional Programming course